What Does a Data Scientist Do?

 Through these languages, frameworks, and principles, you’ll learn to analyze data, build reproducible analyses and data-powered systems, understand how to communicate and build on your insights, and produce products with other BloomTech students to add to your portfolio.

 Want to learn more about becoming a data scientist or ready to start your data science career at BloomTech?
-Learn about our live online courses, or if you are ready to apply, start your application now.
+Learn about our flexible online courses, or if you're ready to apply, start your application now.
+We can't wait to support your journey to becoming a data scientist!